opensource111111/tekken-8-mod-manager/README.md

 ![e.g](assets/s.png)

-- The program adds or removes "-x" at the end of each file to enabled/disabled.
+- The program adds or removes "-x" at the end of each file(.utoc, .ucas, .pak) to enabled/disabled.
 	- Enabled = Filenames not ending with "-x"
 	- Disabled = Filenames ending with "-x"